shivani-2/NGO-Website/README.md

 # NGO Website
 A full-stack website created using HTML, CSS & Bootstrap, JS for front-end and MySQL, PHP for backend.
 Implemented using XAMPP.

+## Steps to run the website on your PC:

+1) Make sure your XAMPP is upto date (version 3.2.4 and above).
+2) After downloading this project, move this folder to C:\xampp\htdocs
+3) Start your Apache and MySQL server.
+(MySQL PORT: 3307)
+4) Import the ngo.sql in your PHPMyAdmin.
+5) Then run this folder in your browser via your http://localhost/<FOLDER_NAME>/index.php

+PS: To run admin side, go to the LOGIN Page, and click on "Click here for admin login".

 Problem Statement: The main aim of this project is to give back to society by volunteering or by donating.